AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 ## Running the build pipeline

 When running your new component for development you will need to shells.
-One for running the Sass/CSS processing and one for running the server.
+One for running the Sass/CSS processing, and one for running the server.

 ```bash
 $ npm run dev